-Unattended containers placed for the donation of recyclable materials.
+Unattended containers placed for the collection of recyclable materials.

 Large Collection Facility.
-A recycling facility for the acceptance by donation, redemption or purchase of recyclable materials from the public.
+A recycling facility for the acceptance of recyclable materials from the public.
 A large collection facility does not use power-driven processing equipment and occupies an area greater than 200 square feet.